-Poland done sending arms to Ukraine, leader says, as trade dispute escalates
+Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 “The message is very bad, both for Poland’s reputation but also because Poland has been one of the chief advocates of military aid to Ukraine.
 Saying Poland will not be sending more weapons means that Poland can no longer play this role,” said Baranowski, managing director of Warsaw-based GMF East, part of the German Marshall Fund think tank.

-He said Poland’s attempt to show toughness toward Kyiv must be understood in the context of the election campaign.
+He said Poland’s attempt to show toughness toward Kyiv should be understood in the context of the election campaign.
 In response to Morawiecki saying Poland would now focus on modernizing its own forces, Baranowski noted that Poland is capable of both modernizing its military and continuing to help Ukraine.

 Donald Tusk, a top opposition leader, accused Morawiecki and other ruling authorities of a “moral and geopolitical scandal of stabbing Ukraine in the back politically when they decide to fight on the Ukrainian front, just because it will be profitable for their campaign.”